 Torrenting

-Unsafe for torrenting
+Unsafe for Torrenting

 How is this calculated?

-We calculate the average download bitrate of every VPN using a bespoke torrenting setup.
+For speed specifically, we calculate the VPN’s average download bitrate using our bespoke torrenting setup.

 We do not recommend McAfee Safe Connect for torrenting and P2P activity.
 The VPN has an invasive logging policy and doesn't include a kill switch.
 As a result, it can't be trusted to hide your torrenting downloads from third parties.

-Ranked #48 out of 56 VPNs for Torrenting
+Ranked #56 out of 65 VPNs for Torrenting

 Without using a kill switch, you risk revealing your true IP address if your VPN connection drops for any reason.
 Alongside this, the sinister amount of information that McAfee Safe Connect logs could be effortlessly used to personally identify you.